influxdata/telegraf/plugins/inputs/socketstat/README.md

 The `ss` command does not require specific privileges.

-**The output format will have a very high cardinality.
-It should either be stored by an engine which doesn't suffer from it, of with a short retention policy.**
+**WARNING: The output format will produce series with very high cardinality.** You should either store those by an engine which doesn't suffer from it, use a short retention policy or do appropriate filtering.

 ## Configuration